Lamer87/Space_Engineers_DLC_unlocker/README.md

 - 📜 ***Other Notes:***

-  - This unlocker is meant to unlock only DLC blocks.
+  - This unlocker is meant to unlock ONLY DLC blocks.
     - **Armor Skins and Emotes can NOT be unlocked.**
       There is no way, cause Steam checks.
 You can use those of dlcs you own.
     - **It's NOT possible to paste DLC items contained in projects**, in both online and offline worlds!